Asymptotic expansions relating to the distribution of the length of longest increasing subsequences: Variations on the Saddle Point Method

 As stated in \cite[p.~422]{MR48638}, the expansion \eqref{eq:Olver1952} can be repeatedly differentiated with respect to $\tau$, valid under the same conditions.
 For a modern account of differentiability w.r.t. $\tau$ and $\nu$, adding uniformity for $\tau$ from any compact real set, see the recent work of Sher \cite[Prop.~2.8]{Sher22} which is based on the (microlocal) theory of so-called polyhomogeneous conormal joint asymptotic expansions.

 The purposes of Sect.~\ref{sect:hard-to-soft} require to identify a larger region of real $\tau$ where the expansion~\eqref {eq:Olver1952} is uniform as $\nu\to\infty$ through positive real values.
-To this end we use the uniform asymptotic expansions of Bessel functions for large order $\nu$, pioneered by Olver \cite{MR67250} in 1954 by analyzing turning points of the Bessel differential equation (cf.~\cite[Chap.~11]{MR0435697} and \cite[Chap.~VIII]{MR0460820}):
+To this end we use the uniform asymptotic expansions of Bessel functions for large order $\nu$, pioneered by Olver \cite{MR67250} in 1954 by analyzing turning points of the Bessel differential equation (cf.~\cite[Chap.~11]{MR0435697}, \cite[Chap.~VIII]{MR0460820} and, for exponential representations of the asymptotic series, also \cite[§4]{MR3735704}):

 where the $U_k(x)$ are recursively defined rational polynomials of degree $3k$ (cf.~\cite[Eq.~(2.19)]{MR67250}) and $u_k, v_k$ ($u_0=v_0=1$) are the rational coefficients of the asymptotic expansions of the Airy function and its derivative in a sector containing the positive real axis: